13 Great Careers You Don't Need a College Degree For (2025)

 #10: Esthetician

-Pros: Esthetics is one of the fastest-growing industries in America.
+Pros: Esthetics jobs are expected to increase by 10% between 2023 and 2033.
 Work involves helping people feel the best about themselves, which can be rewarding.
 There's plenty of room for specialization and career advancement, too.

 Cons: The hours can be long, and the job isn't always particularly well-paid.
 Esthetics involves being in close quarters with people, often during evenings or weekends.

-Education Required: Estheticians often need to pass classes or an apprenticeship and get a license.
+Education Required: Estheticians often need to complete a state-approved training program or an apprenticeship and get a license.

 Typical Length and Cost of Training: This varies from state to state, from 250 training hours to over 1,500.
 The cost depends on location, length of the program, and specific school, running from around $3,000 to $10,000.